WHAT WE DO

 WHO ARE WE?

-Founded in 1907, its primary aim has always been the welfare of the school.
-Each year it grants scholarships and awards academic and general prizes for successful students.
+Founded in 1907, our primary aim has always been the welfare of the school.
+Each year we grant scholarships and award academic and general prizes for successful students.

-At every opportunity the association does what it can to uphold the school’s tradition and status in the community.
+At every opportunity the Association does what it can to uphold the school’s tradition and status in the community.
+To view the rules of the MHSOBA please click on the PDF to read or download.

 HOW WE DO IT